Veil-Project/veil-project.github.io/collections/_posts/2018-11-11-welcome-to-veil.md

 description: 'Welcome to the Veil Project.
 This article discusses our philosophy, technology and more.'
 ---

+## Important update

+In May 2019, after this article was originally published, a series of vulnerabilities were discovered in the Zerocoin library which sits at the core of most Zerocoin-based protocol implementations, including Veil’s.

+After extensive review, and discussion with the Zerocoin community, the Veil project, along with a number of others, concluded that Zerocoin can not be relied upon to form the anonymity core of the protocol, and at the time of this writing, the project is working to implement a new core privacy protocol.
+You can [read about the details here](https://veil-project.com/blog/2019-05-09-state-of-veil/).

 ## Welcome to Veil

 Veil is a privacy-focused blockchain project with a simple mission - to offer the most private and user-friendly digital currency.
 With an experienced team of over 25 members, including top developers, we are implementing and improving upon thoroughly vetted privacy protocols, pushing the technical boundaries for privacy and anonymity.